richardneililagan/til/2015-03-17_detecting-bound-events-using-jquery.md

 ---
-title: How to detect for bound events in jQuery
+title : How to detect bound event handlers in jQuery tags : [jquery][javascript]
-tags: [jquery][javascript]
 ---

 One of the great features that jQuery offers is the ability to add and remove events for DOM elements without much fuss.